Field theory of monitored, interacting fermion dynamics with charge conservation: Introduction

-One variant of this theme occurs in systems of {\it non-interacting} fermions subjected to unitary evolution and measurements, both preserving the non-interacting nature in the combined evolution.
-In this type of system, a volume law is in general not possible \cite{fidkowskiHaahHastingsHowDynamicalMemoriesForget-arXiv2008.10611}, but measurement-induced transitions between area-law and logarithmic entanglement can exist \cite{nahum2020entanglement,Sang2021LoopModel, AlbertonBuchholdDiehlFermionPRL2021,MBuchhold2021,CMJian2022,CMJian2023,MFava2023,Mirlin23,Chahine23,MerrittFidkowski2023,Mirlin2024_Above1D,FavaU1}.
-The theoretical description of such non-interacting systems is better understood than that of the qubit/qudit systems mentioned above, in that the former are typically described by Non-Linear-Sigma Models (NLSMs) invariant under continuous symmetries (rotating replica copies of fermions into each other) \cite{CMJian2022,CMJian2023,MFava2023,Mirlin23,Chahine23,Mirlin2024_Above1D,FavaU1}.
+One variation on the theme of MIPTs occurs in systems of {\it non-interacting} fermions subjected to unitary evolution and measurements, both preserving the non-interacting nature in the combined evolution.
+In this type of system, a volume law is in general \footnote{Certainly, special features can enable other types of entanglement scaling in non-interacting fermion systems; see, for example, the spacetime dual a unitary circuit in studied Ref. \cite{Tarun}. } not possible \cite{fidkowskiHaahHastingsHowDynamicalMemoriesForget-arXiv2008.10611}, but measurement-induced transitions between area-law and logarithmic entanglement can exist \cite{nahum2020entanglement,Sang2021LoopModel, AlbertonBuchholdDiehlFermionPRL2021,MBuchhold2021,CMJian2022,CMJian2023,MFava2023,Mirlin23,Chahine23,MerrittFidkowski2023,Mirlin2024_Above1D,FavaU1}.
+The theoretical description of such non-interacting systems is better understood than that of general qubit/qudit systems, in that the former are typically described by Non-Linear-Sigma Models (NLSMs) invariant under continuous symmetries (rotating replica copies of fermions into each other) \cite{CMJian2022,CMJian2023,MFava2023,Mirlin23,Chahine23,Mirlin2024_Above1D,FavaU1}.

+While monitored quantum circuits have drawn intense interest from the quantum information community, a key open question has been how to interpret such systems through the condensed-matter lens of far-from-equilibrium, quantum-many body dynamics.
+Generic quantum circuits can be equivalently cast in terms of interacting, monitored fermions.
+Theories of far-from-equilibrium, many-fermion systems are typically very complicated, because of the need to keep track of the occupation of all levels (i.e., the fermion distribution function).
+An extreme example of this complexity is the problem of many-body localization, where an area-law entangled, localized many-body state is frozen out of equilibrium, with a well-defined occupation number (zero or one) for each level \cite{BAA}.
+Understanding any new class of far-from-equilibrium quantum many-body phases and phase transitions is a potential milestone for condensed matter physics, given the paucity of existing examples.

+Non-equilibrium quantum many-body systems can be formulated quite generally using the Keldysh technique \cite{Kamenev23}.
+Keldysh field theory describes the time-evolution of the density matrix, which is encoded through twin forward- and backward-time-ordered copies of the theory.
+If a single copy of the theory possesses an internal symmetry group $G$, then the associated Keldysh \emph{action} possesses $G$ $\times$ $G$ symmetry, corresponding to independent transformations on the forward- and backward-contours.
+However, this symmetry is ``anomalous,'' because the contours are interlinked by the boundary condition of the initial density matrix.
+The link is precisely the single-particle distribution function \cite{Kamenev23}.